Non-fixation for Biased Activated Random Walks: Notation and site-wise representation

-Assume that the sequences of instructions is fixed.
-Let $h\in\N_0^{\Z^d}$ count the number of topplings already performed at each site, usually starting from $h\equiv 0$.
-A site~$x$ is \emph{unstable} in a given configuration~$\eta$ if~$x$ contains active particles in that configuration, and \emph{stable} otherwise.
-The toppling of an unstable site $x$, denoted by $\Phi_x$, is an operation on $\eta$ and $h$ which changes the configuration $\eta$ according to the next unused instruction at $x$, and increases the counter $h$ by $\delta_x$.
-Toppling a site is \emph{legal} if the site is unstable.
-For lighter notation we pretend $\Phi_x$ acts on $\eta$.
+A site~$x$ is \emph{unstable} in the configuration~$\eta$ if~$x$ contains active particles in that configuration, and \emph{stable} otherwise.
+The \emph{toppling} of an unstable site $x$ is an operation on $\eta$ and $h$, denoted by $\Phi_x$, which changes the configuration $\eta$ according to the next unused instruction at $x$, and increases the counter $h$ by~$1$ at $x$: